m_ke 6 months ago

 Also, how's it better than the strategy of just putting it out for bids?
 If their margin is 7% at a bid that causes them to lose the contract then they'll lower it rather than lose to the other guy, and so will the other guy.

-• delfinom an hour ago
+• delfinom 6 months ago

 Because companies like Walmart already do this.
 The squeeze manufacturers hard on price, to the point manufacturers are forced to make lower cost versions of a good under the same brand label.